 Imagine living for a month amongst incredible mountain views, ornate temples, running waterfalls, colorful festivals, and beautiful elephants.
 I did.
-But, all that I can seem to focus on in my memories of Thailand are the people that I left behind.
+However all that I can seem to focus on in my memories of Thailand are the people that I left behind.

 After reading Blindfold Magazine’s 2013 exclusive article with Urban Light founder, Alezandra Russell, I knew that I had to meet her.
-Little did I know that the story I had read, which had blown my mind, was only a piece the puzzle that made up this powerhouse of a woman.
+Little did I know that the story I had read, which had greatly inspired me, was only a piece of the puzzle that made up this powerhouse of a woman.
 Urban Light is a non-profit organization dedicated to restoring, rebuilding and empowering the lives of young men who are victims of abuse and exploitation in the Thailand sex trade.
 Alezandra Russell was visiting Chiang Mai, Thailand, in 2009 when she witnessed the victimization of these boys first-hand.
 Upon returning to the United States, Alezandra could not deter her thoughts from what she had seen.
 Her husband encouraged her to sell her wedding and engagement rings so that she could use the money to go back to Thailand and live out what would become her life’s vocation.

 Seven years later, Urban Light is a four story community center where hundreds of boys can come to eat fresh meals, get counseling and emergency medical treatment, language and cultural education, as well as legal aide.
 I could write an entire book on the amazing work that each of the Urban Light team members do to keep the mission Alezandra started going, and progressing.
 They are not only intelligent and loving, but also have all ignored the cultural and societal norms that have advised them to look the other way when it comes to the male sex trade.